-- 11a.
-Is your eating a problem for you?
+11a.
+Do you think that your child experiences his or her eating as a problem?
 (Yes/No)

-- 11b.
-How much of a problem is it?
+11b.
+How much of a problem do you think it is to your child?
 Rating:

-- 0 No problem
+0 - No problem

-- 1 -
+1 -

-- 2 -
+2 -

-- 3 A moderate problem
+3 - a moderate problem

-- 4 -
+4 -

-- 5 -
+5 -

-- 6 A very serious problem
+6 - a very serious problem

-- 12. I would like to ask you about what you usually eat and drink during an ordinary day.
-Starting with when you wake up, can you tell me about what you eat and drink in the day?
-Are there other days

-when this is different?
+12. I would like to ask you about a typical day of eating and drinking for your child.
+Starting with when he/she wakes up, can you tell me about what he/she typically eats and drinks throughout the day?
+Are there days when this is not his/her eating/drinking pattern?